hugsy/gef/docs/commands/dereference.md

 ## Command dereference

-The `dereference` (also aliased `telescope` for PEDA former users) aims to simplify the dereferencing of an address in GDB to determine the content it actually points to.
+The `dereference` command (also aliased `telescope` for PEDA former users) aims to simplify the dereferencing of an address in GDB to determine the content it actually points to.

 It is a useful convienence function to spare to process of manually tracking values with successive `x/x` in GDB.

-`dereference` can take one mandatory argument, an address (or symbol or register, etc) to dereference:
+`dereference` takes one mandatory argument, an address (or symbol or register, etc) to dereference:

 ```
 gef➤  dereference $sp